 those entering the nursing program) will be admitted.
 To learn more about transfer

 planning, including courses that are accepted at Fresno State from other colleges

 and universities, view our articulation information.

 Complete 30-semester units (45 quarter units) of general education including foundation (Golden 4) courses

 Complete your four basic foundations (Golden 4) courses as early as possible.
-The four foundation (Golden 4) courses and 60 transferable semester units (90 quarter units) must be completed by the end of the spring term for fall and by the end of fall term for spring to be eligible for admission.
+The four foundation (Golden 4) courses and 60 transferable semester units (90 quarter units) must be completed by the end of the spring term for fall and by the end of summer term for spring to be eligible for admission (students must check in June-July to see if we will be open for spring).
 You must earn a “C-” or higher grade in each foundation (Golden 4) course.
 You will not be allowed to register until we have received an official transcript showing that you have passed the four foundation (Golden 4) courses.

 |A1||One course in oral communication|

 |A2||One course in written composition|